How many times do you make decisions throughout the day? What should I wear today? What perfume should I put on? What am I going to have for lunch?

 Occasion and timing-based behavioral segments refer to both universal and personal occasions.

-- Recurring-personal occasions are purchasing patterns for an individual customer that consistently repeat over a period of time.
+- Recurring-personal occasions are purchasing patterns for an individual customer that consistently repeat over a while.
 For example birthdays, anniversaries or vacations, monthly purchases, or even daily rituals such as stopping for a cup of coffee on the way to work every morning.

 3. Usage rate